 What can I speak on at a Council meeting?

-Members of the public who have an interest in an open item on the advertised agenda may request to speak on that item at the Council meeting.
+Members of the public who have an interest in an open item on the advertised agenda can register to attend the meeting virtually or in-person.

 Where a person wishes for another person to speak on their behalf, they must provide written approval to do so (either in their written submission for any submission being heard under Section 223 of the Local Government Act 1989 or under separate advice to Council prior to the meeting).

-The Mayor has the discretion to limit the full time of any one person to speak to a maximum of three minutes, regardless of how many persons (or organisations) they are speaking on behalf of.
+The Mayor has the discretion to limit the full time of any one speaking to a maximum of three minutes, regardless of how many persons (or organisations) they are speaking on behalf of.

 Organisations are required to select one spokesperson to address Council on their behalf.
 If an organisation wishes to select more than one spokesperson, it may do so if its request is granted by the Mayor/Chair prior to the commencement of the meeting.